good-idea/smileserver-slate/source/index.html.md

 # Authentication

 Authentication is built out loosely according to the Client Credientials flow.
-You send your username and password to the server and receive a token which is to be included in subsequent authenticated requests.
+Send your username and password to the server and receive a token.
+Include this token in the `x-user-token` header for authenticated requests.

 ## Get token